ARM-software/ebbr/source/chapter2-uefi.rst

        detailed in section :ref:`section-efi-vars-file-format`.

 The DTB must be contained in memory of type `EfiACPIReclaimMemory`.
+[#ACPIMemNote]_

-`EfiACPIReclaimMemory` was chosen to match the recommendation for ACPI tables which fulfill the same task as the DTB.
+.. [#ACPIMemNote] `EfiACPIReclaimMemory` was chosen to match the recommendation for ACPI tables which fulfill the same task as the DTB.

 UEFI Boot Services
 ==================